Andrew J. Sharp

 What can this approach do?
 During my postdoctoral work, I developed custom microarrays to study structural variation of the human genome.
 By first analyzing the human genome computationally, we identified regions that had a structure that suggested they might render them unstable and prone to frequent rearrangement.
 By focusing our studies on these regions, we were then able to identify many new genetic syndromes that together account for ~2% of cases of mental retardation worldwide, and also act as susceptibility factors for autism, schizophrenia and diabetes.
 One also represents the most common genetic risk factor for epilepsy identified to date.

 More recently we have developed genome-wide technologies for analyzing DNA methylation, an epigenetic modification that controls how genes are switched on and off.
 By comparing methylation patterns in healthy and diseased patients, we can discover what parts of the genome regulate patterns of gene expression, hence identifying the important functional elements that are now excellent candidates for human disease.
-Other projects I am developing seek to study the role of tandem repeat DNA in the human genome, utilize patterns of gene expression as a tool to uncover genes regulating human phenotypes, and investigate epigenetic changes in IVF babies and how these might be linked to specific diseases.
+Other projects I am developing seek to study the role of tandem repeat DNA in the human genome, utilize patterns of gene expression as a tool to uncover genes regulating human phenotypes, and investigate epigenetic changes in diseases including multiple sclerosis, Alzheimer's disease, and neural tube defects.

 My work has been published repeatedly in top journals such as Nature Genetics and The New England Journal of Medicine.
 I also have the unique achievement of receiving the Young Investigator Award for Outstanding Science from the European Society of Human Genetics, and the Trainee Award from the American Society of Human Genetics on two different occasions.